-Here’s The Punisher Poster You Wish Netflix Was Using [Opinion]
+Here’s ‘The Punisher’ Poster You Wish Netflix Was Using [Opinion]

-Marvel’s Punisher is a character, who has endured his share of hardship when it comes to portrayals on film.
+Marvel’s Punisher is a character who has endured his share of hardship when it comes to portrayals on film.

 Originally rolled into other media through a low-budget limited release, almost direct-to-video film starring Dolph Lundgren, the character would spend most of the 1990s making guest appearances in animation before finally getting another crack at the big time with the 2004 feature film The Punisher starring Thomas Jane and John Travolta.